Here is everything you need to know about The Yorkshire Vet series 15 including when it airs

-The Yorkshire Vet series 15: When is The Yorkshire Vet back on TV, how can I watch it and who will be on the Channel 5 show alongside Julian Norton and Peter Wright?
+The Yorkshire Vet series 15: When is The Yorkshire Vet back on TV?
+How can I watch it?
+Who will be on the Channel 5 show alongside Julian Norton and Peter Wright?

 Julian Norton and Peter Wright return to our screens for the 15th series of The Yorkshire Vet which is starting this week.